If you prefer to learn about bees in Fun Fact VIdeos visit my Social Media posts at:

 Varroa Mites are like a dog tick on a bee that drink the bees' blood.
 Just like a mosquito, these mites can transfer diseases through their dirty mouths when they bite which makes the bees very sick.

 When a queen dies there's no new babies born to do the work and the bees have to try to make another queen.
-We have experienced this problem in the summer of 2015 where our bees could not kept their queens alive and they were requeening all summer.
-This means there's not enough bees to make honey to survive the winter.
-We didn't take honey that year and thankfully the bees survived the winter.
+We have experienced this problem some

 Pesticides - Neonicitoides in particular are a problem for all insects, both good and bad ones.
 It's been found that the pesticide in a powder form that is coated on corn seed can get airborne when planted and this has caused poisoning of hives through air, water, soil and the growing plants.
 And it has killed birds that eat the dead bees.

 African Hive Beetles originally came to North America via Florida and since US beekeepers do a lot of transporting of bees from the east to west coast and back for pollination of crops, this gives an opportunity for bad bugs like African Hive Beetles and Varroa Mites to hitch a ride and infect other hives.
-Currently the hive beetles have crossed the border (they have wings and can fly) and are in Niagara Falls, Exeter and some have been in Quebec.
+Currently the hive beetles have crossed the border (they have wings and can fly) and are in Ontario and Quebec.

 What does it mean when a bee head butts someone?